ZYY0844/Horcrux/README.md

-# Spectrogram Aumentation Based on Harmonic and Percussive Components
+# TiFosi

-Official implementation of H&P Augmentation
+Official implementation of Time-Frequency Augmentation using Spectrogram Injection for Cardiac Feature Extraction from Radar Signal

 The code is written in Jupyter Notebook for easy understanding.